 Sometimes processing all things middle school can be tough.
 Giving kids a space to brain dump that belongs to them can be a huge help.
 It could be a simple notebook with their favorite character on the cover or a more “grown up” option.
 Some cute colored pens would also go well with it.

 You might not have room for a full sized foos ball table in your house (and even if you do, you might not want one in your house).
 Getting a table top version that can be put away when not in use is a great option.
 There are also tabletop basketball games, bowling games, air hockey games, and even speedball games.
+Games like Happy Salmon are perfect for kids to play on their own but can also be fun for the whole family.

 What kinds of things do your tweens and teens like?